Mass Times, Regularly Scheduled Sacraments, and Devotions

 - Sunday Obligation and Personal Responsibility: The obligation to attend Mass on Sundays and Holy Days by the Diocese of Buffalo resumed on June 5, 2021.
 Anyone who is frail or at risk due to advanced age or medical conditions or anyone caring for others who are at risk or sick is always excused from this obligation, and we encourage you to use your prudential judgement to determine if it is unsafe for you to attend Mass.
 Please do not enter the church if you have fever, cough or any other symptoms of an acute respiratory illness.
 We respectfully request the cooperation of every parishioner in carefully observing the guidelines here in order to maintain as safe an environment as possible for all.

-- Social Distancing: So that everyone can feel safe and welcomed, there will be two sections within the church: a “socially distanced section” on the right and a “non-socially distanced section” on the left.
+- Social Distancing: So that everyone may feel safe and welcomed, there will be two sections within the church: a “socially distanced section” on the right and a “non-socially distanced section” on the left.
 There will be signs and ushers to guide you.
 It is your responsibility to choose the section that you feel most comfortable in and which best suits your health situation while also respecting the needs and decisions of others.
 Individuals from different households are still encouraged to maintain reasonable separation and respect each other’s personal space.

 - Hygiene: Please use hand sanitizer when entering or exiting the building.
 Hand sanitizer will be available at the entrances though you are welcome also to bring your own.
 Please cover coughs and sneezes with tissues or the inside of the elbow and use hand sanitizer after coughing and/or sneezing.
 When using the parish restrooms, wash hands with soap and warm water for at least 20 seconds.